Bosch (company): Consumer goods

 Consumer Goods contributed 22% of total Bosch Group sales in 2024.
 The Consumer Goods business division includes BSH Hausgeräte GmbH, which offers energy-efficient, and increasingly connected household appliances.
 Its products include washing machines, tumble dryers, refrigerators, freezers, stoves and ovens, and dishwashers.
 Small appliances include vacuum cleaners, coffee makers, and food processors.
+BSH Hausgerate is the largest manufacturer of home appliances in Europe.

 The Professional and DIY Power Tools division manufactures power tools and accessories, and measuring technology.
 This includes tools such as hammer drills, cordless screwdrivers and jigsaws.
 This division also makes gardening equipment such as lawnmowers, hedge trimmers, and high-pressure cleaners.
 One of the division's focal points is high-performance cordless tools.
 In 2019, they were ranked as the largest power tools manufacturer in the world, based on 2018 revenue.
-In 2025, Bosch announced it would close two of the power tools manufacturing sites, based in Germany, in 2026, due to economic factors impacting the construction sector and consumer confidence, with production moving to alternative locations, to improve efficiency.
+In 2025, Bosch announced it would close two of the power tools manufacturing sites based in Germany in 2026 due to economic factors affecting the construction sector and consumer confidence, with production moving to alternative locations to improve efficiency.
 Bosch is also a manufacturer of electric bicycles, offering motors and systems connected to e-bikes such as batteries, displays, and digital services.
 The eBike Systems division was established in 2009.
-Brands in this sector include: